GOLEM-lab/Omegaverse_Study/README.md

 # Omegaverse_Study
-Analysis of the Omegaverse Trope in fanfiction
+Data and Analysis of the Omegaverse Trope in fanfiction